2 Definitions and concepts

 Artificial Intelligence

-Artificial intelligence (AI) attempts to simulate human intelligence using techniques and methods such as machine learning, natural language processing, and robotics.
-AI aims to perform tasks that typically require human intelligence, such as problem-solving, decision-making, and language understanding.
-Artificial Intelligence models are a subset of black box models
+Artificial Intelligence (AI) attempts to simulate human intelligence using techniques and methods such as machine learning, natural language processing, robotics, and generative AI.
+AI aims to perform tasks that typically require human intelligence, such as problem-solving, -making, and language understanding.
+AI models are usually considered black box models.
+They can be pre-trained models or custom built.

 Black box models

-Black box models internal workings are not visible or easily understood.
+Black box models’ internal workings are not visible, easily understood, or succinctly explained.
 These models take input and produce output without providing clarity about the process used to arrive at the output.
-Artificial Intelligence models (including Machine Learning) are the most common type of black box models used today.
-Other forms of black box models may arise in future.
+This also includes proprietary models with protected intellectual property.
+Artificial Intelligence models (including Machine Learning) can often be considered a type of black box model.
+Other types of black box model may arise in future.

 Business critical analysis

-Business critical analysis is analysis which plays such a role in decision making that it influences significant financial and funding decisions, is necessary to the achievement of a Departmental business plan, or where an error could have a significant reputational, economic or legal implications.
+Business critical analysis refers to analysis that: * has a significant influence over finance and funding or departmental operation(s) * is necessary to the achievement of a departmental business plan or * is analysis where an error could have a significant reputational, economic or legal implications.

 Documentation